 Queerskins: ark is the second chapter of the Queerskins story.
 It continues the story of Mary-Helen—a devoutly Catholic mother who reconnects with her son, Sebastian, through his diary and her imagination.
 Envisioning a scene from Sebastian’s diary, she imagines him alive and in love.
-Acknowledging and celebrating the fact that her son loved and was loved despite her own and society’s rejection of him, she realizes that love is what will save her.

 The viewer finds herself in a dimly lit attic bedroom, a place that seems to be stuck in time, heavy with memory.
 Here, you assume the passive role of an observer in a 360˚ environment.
 Unable to move, you can examine the memorabilia- laden surroundings and begin to get an idea of time, place and what the story might be about.
 As Mary-Helen begins reading her son’s diary, you move into the space of Mary-Helen’s imagination, the scene becomes slightly surreal merging the attic space with a beautiful beach in California at sunrise.

 The transition to this scene consists of a literal blurring of the two worlds--the attic and the beach, a world conjured up through Mary-Helen’s imagination.
 You now find yourself on a beach at dawn.
 If you look behind, you see the attic you’ve just left and Mary-Helen still reading the diary.
 At the same time, Sebastian and his lover Alex appear, like a daydream nearby in the landscape.
 We allow Sebastian to break the 4th wall and directly implicate you in the scene.
 We position you quite close to the two men, just outside their personal space as you listen to their conversation.